 - 1. The quality of the grant proposal, including overall organization, clarity, and thoroughness. - 2.
 The extent to which clear contributions to the course and benefits to the intern are articulated. - 3.
 Successful completion of previously awarded internal grant projects. - 4.
 Priority will be given to students without a prior opportunity to complete a teaching internship and faculty without other teaching interns.

-The Scholarship and Development Committee will evaluate the proposals and award the grants assisted by evaluative comments from the Assistant Director of Faculty Development for Teaching and Learning.
+The Scholarship and Development Committee will evaluate the proposals and award the grants assisted by evaluative comments from the Director of Teaching and Learning.

 GRANTS FOCUSED ON SCHOLARSHIP

 SCHOLARSHIP GRANT